7 Facts About Highly Sensitive People Based on Research

-The word “sensitive” is often used negatively, but this doesn't have to be the case.
-Many good qualities come with being highly sensitive.
-And as it turns out, those who identify as highly sensitive are not rare at all – they make up about 20% of the population!
-This blog post discusses 6 facts about highly sensitive people that will help you understand this trait better.
+The word “sensitive” is often used negatively, but this doesn’t have to be the case.
+Many good qualities come with being a highly sensitive person.
+And as it turns out, those who identify as highly sensitive are not rare at all – they make up about 15-20 percent of the population!
+This blog post discusses 7 facts about highly sensitive people that will help you understand this trait better.

-Here's what we know from research so far: about 50% of the differences in highly sensitive people can be accounted for by genetic factors.
-The other 50% is related to an individual's environment.
+Recent research suggests about 50% of the differences in highly sensitive people can be accounted for by genetic factors.
+The other 50% is related to an individual’s environment.

 For example, we know that sensitivity seems to run in families – if someone had one highly sensitive parent, they are more likely to be highly sensitive.

-However, this doesn't mean we've found a specific gene that is linked to sensitivity.
+However, this doesn’t mean we’ve found any specific genes that are linked to sensitivity.
 Like most conditions, sensitivity is probably a complex relationship between many genes, each gene having a small effect.
-There is no “sensitivity gene.”
+There is no single gene that could be classified as the “sensitivity gene.”

 2. Sensitivity is a spectrum